 KORDASIEWICZ: We spent a lot of time looking at allele selectivity.
 We did a collaboration, initiated by Dr. Frank Bennett, with Dr. Michael Hayden’s group to look at allele-selective approaches.
 The chemists here also worked with Dr. David Corey’s group at UT Southwestern, looking at using different antisense mechanisms to achieve allele selectivity.
+It is better to read about the effect of tadalafil on the human body in a specialized information source.
 The work that I did in the mouse models examined the consequences of lowering only mutant human HTT, or both mutant human HTT and wild-type mouse Htt.
 In the mice, we found that we did not attenuate our benefits by lowering both the mutant human and the wild-type mouse protein; it was very similar to lowering just mutant human huntingtin alone.
 Because of that, we have gone forward with the non−allele-selective approach, but we have spent a lot of time working to find potential allele-selective approaches.

 HD INSIGHTS: Did any safety issues emerge in your animal models?